Army Institute of Technology

 No Name of Staff Designation Email ID

-5 Dr J D Patil Associate Professor jdpatil@aitpune.edu.in
+5 Dr Pritee Purohit Associate Professor pmpurohit@aitpune.edu.in

 7 Mr P V Dorlikar Assistant Professor pvdorlikar@aitpune.edu.in